Short-Pulse High-Power THz Generation Using Optical Klystron FELs: Simulation Results: Optical Klystron Principle

 where $k_r = 2\pi/\lambda_r$ is the resonant wavenumber and $z$ is the longitudinal coordinate within the bunch.

 The dispersive section, characterized by its momentum compaction $R_{56}$, converts this energy modulation into a longitudinal displacement $\Delta z = R_{56} \, \delta .$ As a result, the longitudinal distribution of the beam acquires a periodic density modulation at the resonant wavelength.
 The strength of this modulation is quantified by the bunching factor $b = \left\langle e^{i k_r z} \right\rangle ,$ where the average is taken over the electron ensemble.
-After the chicane, and neglecting uncorrelated energy spread, the bunching factor can be expressed as
+In practice, the finite uncorrelated energy spread $\sigma_\delta$ of the electron beam reduces the achievable bunching, since the phase spread induced by $R_{56}\sigma_\delta$ smears out the modulation.
+The effective bunching factor including energy spread can be approximated as \cite{Penco2017,Yu1991, Saldin2000}

+This expression illustrates the trade-off: while larger $R_{56}$ increases bunching, it also amplifies the detrimental effect of energy spread.